lycus/mci/docs/type_system.rst

 * Function returning ``void``, taking no parameters, with ``cdecl`` calling
   convention: ``void() cdecl``

-Function pointers are convertible to any pointer type.
+Function pointers are convertible to any pointer type (including other function pointer types).